Coronavirus: Man City vs Arsenal postponed after players met infected Olympiakos owner

 - All La Liga games for at least the next two weeks will be played behind closed doors following updated advice from the Spanish authorities

-- All Ligue 1 and Ligue 2 matches until April 15 will be played behind closed doors amid the outbreak, the French League (LFP) said on Tuesday
+- All Ligue 1 and Ligue 2 matches until April 15 will be played behind closed doors amid the outbreak, the French League (LFP) said on Tuesday.
+The French League Cup final between PSG and Lyon on April 4 has been postponed

 - The Bosnia & Herzegovina Football Federation has confirmed ticket sales for this month's Euro 2020 play-off match with Northern Ireland have been suspended